manisha54/HospitalManagementSystem2/README.md

 ## Link
 The links you can go through:
-- In case, if you get any errors or difficult to run this project, please contact any of this mail (pikarupika7@gmail.com,gurungmotey9@gmail.com,manishachaudhary2057@gmail.com, ranjit.shreeti1@gmail.com)
+- In case, if you get any errors or difficulties to run this project, please contact any of this mail (pikarupika7@gmail.com,gurungmotey9@gmail.com,manishachaudhary2057@gmail.com, ranjit.shreeti1@gmail.com)

 ## Patient's Guide